German colonial empire: Bismarck's rejection of colonization (1862–1871)

 The policy of the North German Confederation at this time focussed on the acquisition of individual naval bases, not colonies.
 With these it would be able to use gunboat diplomacy to protect the global trade interests of the Confederation through a kind of informal imperialism.
 In 1867, it was decided to establish five overseas bases.
 Accordingly, in 1868, land was bought in Yokohama in Japan for a German naval hospital, which remained in operation until 1911.
 In 1869 the "East Asian Station" (Ostasiatische Station) was established there by the navy as the first overseas base, with a permanent presence of German warships.
-Until the German Empire's acquisition of Tsingtao in China as a military port in 1897, Yokohama remained the base of the German fleet in East Asia.
+Until the German Empire's acquisition of Qingdao in China as a military port in 1897, Yokohama remained the base of the German fleet in East Asia.
 It later proved useful following the acquisition of colonies in the Pacific and in Kiaochow.

 In 1869, the Rhenish Missionary Society, which had been established in southwestern Africa for several decades asked King William of Prussia for protection and suggested the establishment of a naval station at Walvis Bay.
 William was very interested in this suggestion, but the matter was forgotten following the outbreak of the Franco-Prussian War.